 Evan Eleff, Director, Bob Sierra YMCA, Tampa, Florida

 Being a parent of two myself, I ended up listening as a mom (as much as a coach) and I was amazed at how accurate he was on my parenting, as well as my coaching.
-I was using phases and words that were actually hindering my authority and not helping it.
-He taught me better use of words and new language to get across to my children (and gymnasts) where I would gain more respect and see long term changes.
+I was using phrases and words that were actually hindering my authority and not helping it.
+He taught me the better use of words and new language to get across to my children (and gymnasts) where I would gain more respect and see long-term changes.

 I was not put up to this email, I just really enjoyed listening to his lecture and I think you all will too.
 I am confident that each of you will leave feeling a bit different than when you came in!

 David Benzel is providing a valuable product for youth sports, specifically the challenge of sports parenting.
 His presentations are from the heart and he gives the audience valuable advice and insight into parenting an athlete.
 David’s guidance is not only from proven research but from personal experience in raising 2-star athletes.
 It was very clear that David Benzel wants to help youth sports and parents.
 I have had the pleasure of listening to him two times and he has been very well received.